NathanSkene/EWCE/README.md

 # Troubleshooting

-If you have any problems, please do submit an [issue here on GitHub](https://github.com/NathanSkene/EWCE/issues) with a reproducible example.
+If you have any problems, please do submit an [Issue here on GitHub](https://github.com/nathanskene/EWCE/issues) with a reproducible example.

 # Citation